 Naturally, we’d all like to get back to normal, but Understanding Society has helped us to understand what’s happened during the pandemic and look ahead to how COVID-19 might continue to impact on our lives.

-This is the second blog in a 3-part series by CLOSER Partner Study, Understanding Society, exploring their response and survey results to the COVID-19 pandemic.
-The next blog looks at the effect of lockdown restrictions on families in the UK.
-Stay tuned.
+This is the second blog in a 3-part blog series by CLOSER partner study, Understanding Society, exploring their response and survey results to the COVID-19 pandemic.

 To read more blogs in the COVID-19: Perspectives series, visit our COVID-19 Longitudinal Research Hub.